NCBI nr

 awk -F'\t' -v OFS="\t" '{ print $1, $5, $11, $12, $14, $15, $16 }' results.txt | sed 's/ /_/g' > temp1

-# Get single best hit based on bit score, and then e-value
+# Get single best hit based on the e-value, and use the bitscore for ties

 # Add an '-' into empty columns or columns without tax assignment